-And he said, Bring it near to me, and I will eat of my son's venison, that my soul may bless thee.
-A...
+And Isaac his father answered and said unto him, Behold, thy dwelling shall be the fatness of the ea...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.